redox-os/rfcs/text/0010-optional-services.md

 # Motivation
 [motivation]: #motivation

 Service monitoring & management systems are extremely important for workstations, servers, appliances, and many other computing environments.
+Building a bespoke service management system for Redox allows its service architecture to be properly accommodated, and open the door for a range of common use cases.
 Having none or one monolithic service-monitor for all system services and drivers could pose issues for the security and stability of Redox.

 Use Cases:
 - Lingering: